 There are a number of other provisions that make the Taxation System in Malta an attractive one:

 - No thin capitalization rules,

 - No withholding taxes on remittances of dividends, interest and royalties to non-residents,

 - Share capital, accounting and tax can be denominated in a foreign currency,

 - The possibility of migration of companies to and from Malta,

 - No capital duties - low registration fees,

 - The relative ease of incorporation for non-regulated entities, and

 - Low registration and maintenance costs.

-Our team of tax professionals can assists you with a full spectrum of Tax in Malta.
+Our team of tax professionals can guide and assist you with all your questions related to Tax in Malta.